-If you have a felony drug conviction, you are deportable.
-If you have already become a lawful permanent resident (have a green card), that means you can lose it and be removed from the United States.
-If you are not currently a lawful permanent resident, but are an intending immigrant, your visa will be denied.
-In either case, if you are in the U.S., the Department of Homeland Security will initiate removal proceedings (deport you).
+If you have already become a lawful permanent resident (have a green card), you are likely to lose that status and be removed (deported) from the United States.
+If you are not currently a lawful permanent resident, but are an intending immigrant, your visa or other request for immigration benefits will be denied.
+In either case, if you are in the U.S., the Department of Homeland Security (DHS) is likely initiate removal proceedings and possibly deport you.

 However, the U.S. government has greatly restricted any relief for drug crimes.
 With the exception of a single drug offense involving possession of 30 grams or less of marijuana (for one's own, personal use), drug crimes cannot be waived.

 Another, less commonly applicable exception is for a person whose conviction was the result of a guilty and no-contest plea before April 1, 1997 as the result of a plea agreement.

 If you already have a green card, you might be eligible for a form of relief called cancellation of removal, providing your conviction did not involve an element of drug trafficking (sale), which is an aggravated felony.
 Just like its name implies, this would mean that you could keep your residence status and not be deported.

 To qualify for cancellation of removal, you must establish at a hearing in immigration court that:

 As the above reflects, you must have had immigrant status, that is your green card=holder status, for at least five years to be eligible for cancellation of removal.
 You also must have been in the U.S. for at least seven years (in any lawful status) before you committed the offense that resulted your receiving a notice to appear before an immigration judge.
 For example, consider these hypothetical events:

 Under those circumstances, you are not eligible for cancellation of removal.
 Despite the fact that you had been a resident for five years, and the Notice to appear was not issued until eight years later, you had only been in the U.S. for six years before you committed the crime.
 There are absolutely no exceptions to these time requirements.